 In Sect.
 1.1 we emphasised that in order to develop software the designers must have a reasonable grasp of the "underlying" domain.
 That means that when we design software, its requirements, to us, must be based on such a "grasp", that is, that the domain description must cover that "underlying" domain.
 We are not claiming that the domain descriptions (for software development) must cover more than the "underlying" domain.
 But what that "underlying" domain then is, is an open question which we do not speculate on in this paper.
-Domain descriptions are not "cast in stone!"
-It is to be expected that domains are researched and their descriptions are developed as research projects - typically in universities.
+Domain descriptions are not "cast in stone !"
+It is to be expected that domains are researched and their descriptions are developed as research projects-typically in universities.
 It is also to be expected that several domain descriptions coexist "simultaneously", that they may converge, that some whither away, are rejected, and that new descriptions are developed "on top of", that is, on the basis of existing ones, which they replace, descriptions that enlarge on, or restrict previous descriptions.
-It is finally to be expected that when requirements are to be "derived" from a domain description, see, for example, [Bjø16], that the requirements cum domain engineers redevelop a projected domain description having some existing domain descriptions "at hand".
+It is finally to be expected that when requirements are to be "derived" from a domain description, see, for example, [Bjø16b], that the requirements cum domain engineers redevelop a projected domain description having some existing domain descriptions "at hand".

 5.1.
-Analysis & Description Calculi for Other Domains
+Analysis & description calculi for other domains

 The analysis and description calculus of this paper appears suitable for manifest domains.
 For other domains other calculi may be necessary.
 There is the introvert, composite domain(s) of systems software: operating systems, compilers, database management systems, Internet-related software, etcetera.
-The classical computer science and software engineering disciplines related to these components of systems software appears to have provided the necessary analysis and description "calculi."
+The classical computer science and software engineering disciplines related to these components of systems software appears to have provided the necessary analysis and description "calculi".
 There is the domain of financial systems software accounting & bookkeeping, banking systems, insurance, financial instruments handling (stocks, etc.), etcetera.
 Etcetera.
 For each domain characterisable by a distinct set of analysis & description calculus prompts such calculi must be identified.

 5.2.
-On Domain Description Languages
+On domain description languages

 We have in this paper expressed the domain descriptions in the RAISE [GHH+95] specification language RSL [GHH+92].
 With what is thought of as minor changes, one can reformulate these domain description texts in either of Alloy [Jac06] or The B-Method [Abr09] or VDM [BJ78, BJ82, FL98] or Z [WD96].
-One could also express domain descriptions algebraically, for example in CafeOBJ [FN97, FGO12].
+One could also express domain descriptions algebraically, for example in Cafe0BJ [FN97, FGO12].
 The analysis and the description prompts remain the same.
-The description prompts now lead to Alloy, B-Method, VDM, Z or CafeOBJ texts.
+The description prompts now lead to Alloy, B-Method, VDM, Z or Cafe0BJ texts.
 We did not go into much detail with respect to perdurants.
 For all the very many domain descriptions, covered elsewhere, RSL (with its CSP sub-language) suffices.
+It is favoured here because of its integrated CSP sub-language which both facilitates the 'compilation' of part descriptions into "the dynamics" of parts in terms of CSP processes, and the modeling of external attributes in terms of CSP process input channels.
 But there are cases, not documented in this paper, where, [BGH+in], we have conjoined our RSL domain descriptions with descriptions in Petri Nets [Rei10] or MSC [IT99] (Message Sequence Charts) or StateCharts [Har87].